Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Introduction

 We consider a reconstruction problem for $N$ $M$-dimensional vectors $\bm{x}_{i}\in \mR^{M}~(i=1,2,\ldots,N)$ from observations of $p$-plets $\pi_{i_1,i_2,\ldots,i_p}$ of $\{\bm{x}_{i}\}$, which are defined as \be && \pi_{i_1,i_2,\ldots,i_p} =\frac{\lambda }{\sqrt{M}}\sum_{\mu=1}^{M}F_{i_1,i_2,\ldots,i_p,\mu}x_{i_1 \mu}x_{i_2 \mu}\cdots x_{i_p \mu}, \Leq{x to pi} \ee where $\lambda$ controls the signal strength and $F_{i_1,i_2,\ldots,i_p,\mu}$ is the linear coefficient of the observation, which is later assumed to be unity or an independently and identically distributed (i.i.d.) random variable from certain distributions, depending on situations.
 We will consider the cases of $p=2,3,\ldots$ in the present paper, while the special case $p=1$ with $N=1$ corresponds to linear estimation problems.
 To consider general observation processes, the actual observation $y_{i_1,i_2,\ldots,i_p}$ of $\pi_{i_1,i_2,\ldots,i_p}$ is assumed to be generated from the following output distribution: \be P_{\rm out}(y_{i_1,i_2,\ldots,i_p} \mid \pi_{i_1,i_2,\ldots,i_p}). \ee This defines the likelihood function for $\V{x}$ through the relation \NReq{x to pi}.

-Similar problem settings have been investigated in the context of tensor/matrix factorization so far~\cite{rangan2012iterative,matsushita2013low,richard2014statistical,lesieur2017statistical,sakata2013statistical,sakata2013sample,krzakala2013phase,kabashima2016phase,donoho2009message,pourkamali2024matrix}, and the difference of our work from them lies in assuming the limit $N,M\to \infty$ while keeping the relation $N \gg M$, and in assuming the observations are made uniformly randomly over all $p$-plets under the constraint that each vector $\bm{x}_{i}$ is observed $c = \alpha M$ times with $\alpha=O(1)$. \black{Thus the inference is based on very sparse measurements of the tensor: just $O(NM)$ out of $N^{p-1}$ elements of the tensor are measured.} We call these assumptions {\it dense limit} \cite{yoshino2018,yoshino2023spatially} hereafter.
-This is an interesting limit in the context of tensor completion: once we obtain an estimate of the vectors $\bm{x}_{i}$ $i=1,2,\ldots,N$, we can make an inference of the whole tensor with $O(N^{p-1})$ elements, just based on a vanishing fraction of it.
+Similar problem settings have been investigated in the context of tensor/matrix factorization so far~\cite{rangan2012iterative,matsushita2013low,richard2014statistical,lesieur2017statistical,sakata2013statistical,sakata2013sample,krzakala2013phase,kabashima2016phase,donoho2009message,pourkamali2024matrix}, and the difference of our work from them lies in assuming the limit $N,M\to \infty$ while keeping the relation $N \gg M \gg 1$, and in assuming the observations are made uniformly randomly over all $p$-plets under the constraint that each vector $\bm{x}_{i}$ is observed $c = \alpha M$ times with $\alpha=O(1)$. \black{Thus the inference is actually based on very sparse measurements of the tensor: just $O(NM)$ out of $N^{p}$ elements of the tensor are measured.} We call these assumptions {\it dense limit} \cite{yoshino2018,yoshino2023spatially} hereafter.
+This is an interesting limit in the context of tensor completion: once we obtain an estimate of the vectors $\bm{x}_{i}$ $i=1,2,\ldots,N$, we can make an inference of the whole tensor \eq{eq-def-pi} with $O(N^{p})$ elements, just based on a vanishing fraction of it.
+As we explain in the next section, the measurement is defined on random graphs with connectivity $c(=\alpha M,~\alpha=O(1))$.
+Usually sparse graphs mean $c=O(1)$ so that our graphs are not sparse in the usual sense.
+Nonetheless they are much sparser compared with those with global couplings $c=O(N^{p})$ since we consider the dense limit $N \gg M \gg 1$ \cite{yoshino2018,yoshino2023spatially}. \blue{More precisely $N$ must grow faster than any power of $c$.} We call such an intermediately sparse graph as {\it dense graph} in the present paper.

 The aim of this paper is to clarify the performance of the theoretically optimal estimation and also to provide an algorithm achieving optimality under the dense limit.
 To this end, we work in the framework of the so-called Bayes optimal inference, assuming that the likelihood $P_{\rm out}$, the linear coefficient $F$, and the prior distribution $P_{\rm pri.}$ of $\bm{x}$ are known.
 The posterior distribution in the Bayes optimal setting is known to give the minimum mean square error (MMSE), and thus serves as a good benchmark for other frameworks and algorithms.